 Since 1973, local groups have maintained the area for outdoor education and nature-based recreation.

-ENVIRONMENT : The site lies in the Central Parkland Subregion and contains upland aspen forests, streambed and ravine communities and open meadows, which provide habitat for wildlife including White-tailed Deer, Moose, Coyote, Snowshoe Hare, Muskrat and Beaver.
+ENVIRONMENT: The site lies in the Central Parkland Subregion and contains upland aspen forests, streambed and ravine communities and open meadows, which provide habitat for wildlife including White-tailed Deer, Moose, Coyote, Snowshoe Hare, Muskrat and Beaver.
+It abuts on the Sturgeon River on the west side.
 Under a municipal bylaw, hunting is prohibited in this natural area.
+(Alberta Parks website, 2012).

-- Cross-Country Skiing: There are approximately 8 km of groomed cross-country ski trails in the Riverlot 56 Natural Area.
+- Cross-Country Skiing: There are approximately 8 km of groomed cross-country ski trails .

-- Hiking: There’s a self-guided interpretive walking trail.
+- Hiking: There’s a self-guided walking trail with natural history interpretive signage.

 - Geocaching Site

 |Site Type||Natural Area|

 |PASite ID (Map Ref #)||453|